-As soon as you get your Marriott Bonvoy™ Amex Card, you’ll be upgraded to Marriott Bonvoy™ Silver Elite status, which gives you lower hotel rates, late checkout, free internet, a dedicated customer service line, plus 10% more points at Marriott properties.
+As soon as you get your Marriott Bonvoy Amex Card, you’ll be upgraded to Marriott Bonvoy Silver Elite status, which gives you lower hotel rates, late checkout, free internet, a dedicated customer service line, plus 10% more points at Marriott properties.
 This last benefit is for the Marriott Bonvoy loyalty program’s earning rate, not for the Marriott Bonvoy Amex Card’s earning rate (read this post’s section on The Marriott Bonvoy Elite Status to understand exactly what I mean).

 If you manage to spend $30,000 on your card in a year, you’ll be upgraded to Gold Elite Status, where you’ll earn 25% more on $1 spent at Marriott properties, complimentary room upgrades, and 2 p.m. checkout on your hotel stays.
 Keep reading for more details.

-This technically isn’t a benefit exclusive to the Marriott Bonvoy™ Amex Card, but it’s so good that it’s worth pointing out here, anyway.
+This technically isn’t a benefit exclusive to the Marriott Bonvoy Amex Card, but it’s so good that it’s worth pointing out here, anyway.
 It goes like this:

 Every time you book a Marriott hotel for 4 nights, they give you a 5th night for free!
 It doesn’t even matter how you paid for those nights -whether with points or cash-, or whether they are free night awards, like the one that comes with your Marriott Amex Card.

 There’s nothing more to explain than that, though I don’t need to tell you how amazing of a benefit this is.
-As you’ll see below, we’ll use this to our full advantage to get as many as 18 nights in a 5-star hotel with your card.
+As you’ll see below, we’ll use this to our full advantage to get as many as 16 nights in a 5-star hotel with your card.

-You have a few options of how to use your Marriott Bonvoy™ points:
+You have a few options of how to use your Marriott Bonvoy points: